AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/Extension functions/Toolkits Functions/SET_TABLE_PROPERTY.md

+---
+keyword: [SET\_TABLE\_PROPERTY, set table properties, Hologres]
+---

 # SET\_TABLE\_PROPERTY

-This topic describes the syntax of the SET\_TABLE\_PROPERTY function in Hologres.
+This topic describes how to use the SET\_TABLE\_PROPERTY function in Hologres.

-## Introduction
+## Overview

-`set_table_property`: sets a property for a table, such as the index, distribution column, storage model, and time-to-live \(TTL\) of the table.
+The SET\_TABLE\_PROPERTY function is used to set table properties.
+For example, you can use this function to create indexes, set distribution keys, specify whether a table is row-oriented or column-oriented, or set the time to live \(TTL\) of a table.
+To modify or update data in a table or delete a table, execute the [ALTER TABLE](/intl.en-US/Hologres SQL/DDL/TABLE/ALTER TABLE.md) or [DROP TABLE](/intl.en-US/Hologres SQL/DDL/TABLE/DROP TABLE.md) statement.

-## Synopsis
+## Syntax

 ```
 CALL SET_TABLE_PROPERTY ( table_name, property, value )

-where property in
+WHERE PROPERTY IN
     orientation
   clustering_key
   segment_key